 - Overall, the whole design is bigger and the flames themselves are held within a closed container.

 - If you want to cook, the grill top will have you covered.

-- Finally, how could we not mention the ability to charge phones, tablets, and e-readers?
+- Finally, it’s got the ability to charge phones, tablets, and e-readers

-Since it’s a portable fire pit, you can use it in the backyard before then taking it on trips to campsites and beaches.
+Since it’s a portable fire pit, you can use it in the backyard and then take it on trips to campsites and beaches.
 In the past, we’ve even seen people get out their BioLite FirePit in parking lots while tailgating.